abletech/cs101-4/README.md

 - User enters name and address of location into form, and clicks submit.
 - The name and address will be appended to the list on the left.
 - The location will be plotted on the map, and map will fit to the bounds of all added locations.
+- Very basic validation to prevent any blank fields being submitted.

 The only limitation is that you **cannot** edit the html.